ohata-toast/RDS/zh/fadeout/developer-guide-ngsc.md

 ### Export backup to object storage

 * You may export an RDS for MySQL backup to the NHN Cloud object storage
-* After choosing DB Instance on **Instance** tab of the web console, go to the **Additional Functions** menu and click the **Export Backup to Object Storage** for a manual backup.
+* After choosing DB Instance on **Instance** tab of the console, go to the **Additional Functions** menu and click the **Export Backup to Object Storage** for a manual backup.
 The backup file can be uploaded to the object storage designated by the user right away.
 * Moreover, choose the existing backup file on **Control Backup and Access** tab of the DB instance detail screen and click on the **Export Backup to Object Storage** to upload to the object storage designated by the user.
 * Backup files are uploaded onto the object storage designated by the user in the form of a multi-part object.